 with rights and obligations determined by it, but excluding voting rights;

 even if the effect of creating a new category is to alter rights or obligations of an existing category of Members.

+A person or entity consents to become a Member by submitting an application to Surfing New Zealand Incorporated, unless otherwise specified in this Constitution.

 REGIONAL BODIES